ilanamarat/django/README.md

 # django
 Made for Backend Django course

-Detailed information about the structure of the project with the class  diagram is in "E-commerce websie.pdf" file.
+Detailed information about the structure of the project with the class  diagram is in "E-commerce website.pdf" file.